Training on the Human Side of High-Stakes Work.

 If your organization works with people navigating family breakdown, conflict, or institutional processes, this content is built for your context.

 Sessions are priced based on format, length, and travel requirements.
-To discuss fit and availability, use the form here.
+To discuss fit and availability, use the form below.

 Shelby Doherty-Sirkovich is a Registered Psychotherapist (CRPO #12083) practicing in Ontario.
 Corporate training and speaking services are distinct from psychotherapy and do not constitute a therapeutic relationship.
 Training content is educational and is not a substitute for clinical, legal, or organizational consultation.